 QR codes provide a quick and easy way for smartphone users to interact.
 With a quick scan, they can be transported from a piece of print media to a world of digital possibilities.
 While a recipient may not feel compelled to turn on a PC and type in a url show on their mail by hand, ease of use compels mobile users to engage and interact.

-3. QR Codes Drive Engagement and Conversions
+3. QR Code Popularity Drives Engagement and Conversions

 Direct mail marketing campaigns hold serious power when it comes to driving online engagement.
 Just consider these Royal Mail report findings.